swccgpc/holotable/README.md

 * `www.holotable.com/version.dat` requires that `listmd5.bz2` can be downloaded from:<br />`https://raw.githubusercontent.com/swccgpc/holotable/master/Images-HT/listmd5.bz2`

+## Downloading images from GitHub using `holotable`

+* The `listmd5` file contains an index of images in the GitHub `holotable` repo.
+* `holotable` downloads the `listmd5` file from GitHub to update its local image cache.
+* `github.com` is an `SSL` encrypted website, meaning that the `holotable` client must support `https` encrypted URLs.
+* To support download `listmd5` and images from GitHub, `holotable` version 0.9.10 must be installed.
+* `holotable` 0.9.10 requires at least Windows 7 and will not run correctly on Windows XP.

 ## `version.dat`

 * Served from the Holotable server: <br />`curl http://www.holotable.com/version.dat`